isaacnmm/pestpolicy-hugo2XX/content/posts/best-hackintosh-laptop/index.md

 - It is simple to operate because the user manual is very straightforward.
 - The good thing is that all the major features including Facetime are working with this laptop, and you can even go ahead and install the latest version of OS X.
 Pros:
-- All the major features� function perfectly
+- All the major features function perfectly
 - The processor works in realtime
 - Upgrading is very simple
 - The specs are excellent